aescoda/CTU-Spark-Commands/README.md

 + **resource**: `message`
 + **event**: `created`

-> Now Spark knows where on the internet it must send the messages refered to your bot
+> Now Spark knows where on the internet it must send the messages referred to your bot

 ##Ready

-+ Any time your bot is reffered in a Space, or chatted on a 1-to-1 Space, Spark will send a WebHook to `https://[yourdynoname].herokuapp.com/webhook`
++ Any time your bot is referred in a Space, or chatted on a 1-to-1 Space, Spark will send a WebHook to `https://[yourdynoname].herokuapp.com/webhook`
 + Your Dyno is composed of some *Python* code over a web framework called *Flask*.
 Everytime a `GET` http request is received on the URL path `/webhook`, some code will be executed.
 + First of all, the WebHook does not include the message.
-Instead, an `messageId` is provided.
+Instead, a `messageId` is provided.
 So in order to have it, a `GET` http request is sent to Spark.
 + Then, the message `/search [something]` from a user will be decompossed into the command and the query.
 + This logic will be applied:

-    **If `/search` exists, then search `[something]` in Google Spreadsheet**
+    **If `/search` exists, then search `[something]` in Smartsheet**

     **If `/search` does not exists, respond the user with the error**